chhuang-one/sqxclib/doc/SqBuffer.md

 ## Allocate

 C function sq_buffer_alloc(), C++ method alloc() can allocate memory from writed position in SqBuffer.
+C function sq_buffer_alloc_at(), C++ overloaded method alloc() can allocate memory from specified position in SqBuffer.
 SqBuffer will expand buffer if it does not have enough space.

 use C language